 For a CSI report associated with semi-persistent or periodic CSI-RS, if a UE is configured with SBFD symbols and a CSI-ReportConfig with the higher layer parameter symbolType, the UE only considers the CSI-RS occasions within either SBFD symbol(s) or non-SBFD symbol(s) as indicated by symbolType for the CSI derivation for the CSI report.
 The symbolType configured in CSI-ReportConfig applies to NZP-CSI-RS resources that are associated with the CSI report and configured for both channel measurement and interference measurement..

-For a semi-persistent or periodic L1-SRS-RSRP or L1-CLI-RSSI measurement resources if a UE is configured with SBFD symbols and a CSI-ReportConfig with the higher layer parameter symbolType, the UE only considers the measurement resources within either SBFD symbol(s) or non-SBFD symbol(s) as indicated by symbolType for the measurement and reporting.
+For semi-persistent or periodic L1-SRS-RSRP or L1-CLI-RSSI measurement resources if a UE is configured with SBFD symbols and a CSI-ReportConfig with the higher layer parameter symbolType, the UE only considers the measurement resources within either SBFD symbol(s) or non-SBFD symbol(s) as indicated by symbolType for the measurement and reporting.
 If a UE is not configured with SBFD symbols, the higher layer parameter symbolType is not applicable and the UE considers the measurement resources provided in CSI-ResourceConfig indicated by CSI-ReportConfig.